Seneca-ICTOER/OPS705/docs/Labs/lab4.md

     vim index.html
     ```
 1. This file should be empty.
 If not, revisit Step 4.
-1. Using HTML, give it a title of: **OPS705 Linux Server - Fall 2024**.
+1. Using HTML, give it a title of: **OPS705 Linux Server - Winter 2025**.
 1. Using HTML, add to the body: **Name: yourname**
 1. Using HTML, add to the body as a new line: **Student Username: yourstudentusername**
 1. Here's how that basic HTML code looks like: